 School holiday program

 In light of the SAGE Pilot Program and feedback from staff, we have conducted a suite of successful school holiday programs for primary school-aged children at the Hawthorn campus.
-These programs have been run in every school holiday since July 2017.
+These programs have been run in most school holiday periods since July 2017.

 The program is available for the dependants of Swinburne employees, contractors, students and friends of Swinburne dependants.
 These programs are offered during all Victorian public school holiday periods, excluding December.